Parvathy-alt/cryptonite_taskphase_Parvathy/Digesting_Documentation.md

 ## SEARCHING MANUALS

+We run `man challenge` to find the location of the flag amongst the manuals , specifically to filter out the flag we use `/flag` which leads us to a command `--vtds This argument will give you the flag` is found
+After which we type the command :
+`/challenge/challenge   --vtds` which gives us the flag , which is Flag : ` pwn.college{U56U6Tnk7za02WSFBFJz6AFTq_X.dVTM4QDLwgTN0czW}`

 ## SEARCHING FOR MANUALS

 When  the comand "man -k flag" .
 The following output is obtained :